 Are you changing the location of your driveway to access a different street?

-These are some of the reasons why you might want to reach out to our GIS Analyst to have a new property address assigned.
+These are some of the reasons why you might want to reach out to our GIS Specialist to have a new property address assigned.

 Requesting a New Property Address